 105.3.7 Applicable Code for Manufactured Buildings.
 Manufacturers should be permitted to complete all buildings designed and approved prior to the effective date of a new code edition, provided a clear signed contract is in place.
 The contract shall provide specific data, mirroring that as required by an application for permit, specifically, without limitation, date of execution, building owner or dealer, and anticipated date of completion.
 However, the construction activity must commence within 6 months of the contract's execution.
-The contract is subject to verification by the Department of Community Affairs Business and Professional Regulation.
+The contract is subject to verification by the Department of Business and Professional Regulation.

 105.3.8 Public right of way.
-A permit shall not be given issued by the building official for the construction, of any building or for the alteration, of any building where said building is to be changed and such change will affect the exterior walls, bays, balconies, or other appendages or projections fronting on or relocation of any building impacting any street, alley or public lane, or for the placing on any lot or premises of any structure removed from another lot or premises, unless the applicant has received a right of way permit from the authority having jurisdiction over the street, alley, or public lane right of way.
+A permit shall not be issued by the building official for the construction, alteration, or relocation of any building impacting any street, alley or public lane, unless the applicant has received a right of way permit from the authority having jurisdiction over the right of way.